 “All you need in the world is love and laughter – to have love in one hand, and laughter in the other.”

 Be On Alert For IRS Scams

-The Internal Revenue Service is on a constant lookout for tax-related scams.
-In most cases, “phishing” scams are bogus phone calls and emails that claim to come from the IRS.
+This tax season, the IRS expects an uptick in tax-related scams.
+In most cases, IRS “phishing” scams come in the form of bogus phone calls and emails that claim to come from the IRS.